An OPEN MINDS Market Intelligence Report

+Medicaid is responsible for funding behavioral health and physical health treatment services for foster care children.
+Federal Medicaid rules require that all states provide health care for most children and youth in the foster care system.
 This report includes a state-by-state analysis of Medicaid delivery systems for foster care children, including the number of children in each delivery system.
-The report answers a number of questions including:
+The report goes in-depth into the following topics:

 - How Do States Deliver Medicaid Benefits To Children In The Foster Care System?